 The scheme has been set up to provide financial support to self-employed people and people in partnerships who’ve been affected by the coronavirus pandemic.

-For the most recent grant, you needed to have been either currently trading but suffering reduced demand because of coronavirus, or temporarily unable to trade because of coronavirus.
+For the fourth grant, you need to be either currently trading but suffering reduced demand because of coronavirus, or temporarily unable to trade because of coronavirus.

 Other SEISS eligibility means that you need to: